 Cover Image

 Iconography is one of the most crucial parts of the user interface.
-It’s a visual language that represents commands, content and reveals the meaning behind functionality.
+It's a visual language that represents commands and content and reveals the meaning behind functionality.

 Your icons should always represent simple visual metaphors that users can understand and recognize instantly.